-What a gem!
+Overally, What a Gem!
 In addiiton, FreeCAD supports import/export for many external file formats.
 But in our context, let’s rather focus on the built-in FEA capabilities:

 - FEM Workbench provides a pre/post processor interface to free solvers: Calculix, Elmer FEM, Z88.
-There are some nuances though:
+Though , there are some nuances:

-The current pre-processor capability is intended to work seamlessly with solid geometry, automatically producing triangular (Tria) and tetrahedral (Tet) meshes at a minimum demand to user’s knowledge (using the well known Netgen or GMSH engines).
+The current pre-processor can work seamlessly with solid geometry, automatically producing triangular (Tria) and tetrahedral (Tet) meshes at a minimum demand to user’s knowledge (using the well known Netgen or GMSH engines).

 For example, the below triangular mesh on the swept surface looks strange to me.
-It would be even worse if the pipe was modeled as a solid and then meshed by tetras, which is a ‘piece of cake’ task in the FreeCAD FEM (yes, these are nuances, but quite important ones):
+It would be even worse if we modeled the pipe as a solid and then meshed by tetras, which is a ‘piece of cake’ task in the FreeCAD FEM (yes, these are nuances, but quite important ones):

-Good structured Quad and Hexa meshes can be generated externally, particularly using GMSH GUI, then – imported into the FreeCAD FEM.
+We can generate good structured Quad and Hexa meshes externally, particularly using GMSH GUI, then – import them into the FreeCAD FEM.
 The only limitation – you’ll need to use Calculix solver of the workbench afterwards.
 By the only reason that the Elmer solver interface says: Wrong mesh, it needs to be created using GMSH!
 Knowing that the imported mesh (.unv) came specifically GMSH indeed, this warning sounds quite funny.
-The external GMSH GUI is discussed more in the next section.
+We will discuss the external GMSH GUImore in the next section.

 Finally, FreeCAD FEA results can be exported to the bespoke ParaView post processor https://www.paraview.org/

-This reputable software is known for decades and has recently obtained a graphical interface (GUI) https://gmsh.info/.
-Initially let’s focus on the meshing (elements generation) capabilities, which we have already used in the FreeCAD FEM workbench as explained above.
+Truly fascinating that this reputable software known for decades has finally obtained a graphical interface (GUI) https://gmsh.info/.
+Firstly, let’s focus on the meshing (elements generation) capabilities, which we have already used in the FreeCAD FEM workbench as explained above.

-Meshing algorithms are classified by GMSH into structured and non-structured ones:
+GMSH classifies its meshing algorithms into structured and non-structured ones: